erikrose/parsimonious/README.rst

 Parsimonious aims to be the fastest arbitrary-lookahead parser written in pure Python.
-It's based on parsing expression grammars (PEGs), which means you essentially feed it EBNF notation.
+It's based on parsing expression grammars (PEGs), which means you feed it a simplified sort of EBNF notation.
 Parsimonious was designed to undergird a MediaWiki parser that wouldn't take 5 seconds or a GB of RAM to do one page.

 Beyond speed, secondary goals include...